flame-engine/flame/doc/audio.md

 // For background music that should be paused/played when the pausing/resuming the game FlameAudio.bgm.play('music.mp3');
 ```

 The difference between the `play/loop` and `playLongAudio/loopLongAudio` is that `play/loop` makes
 use of optimized features that allow sounds to be looped without gaps between their iterations, and
 almost no drop on the game frame rate will happen.
-You should whenever possible, prefer these
+You should whenever possible, prefer the former
 methods.

 `playLongAudio/loopLongAudio` allows for audios of any length to be played, but they do create frame